gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 I played John Casey's Geist - I have decided her personality's name is Valerie (aged "seen it all" woman from New York).

-Kaia calls a cab and asks to be taken to "Our Lady of Sorrows" Church where she is comforted by Father Gaiaus.
+Kaia calls a cab and asks to be taken to "Our Lady of Sorrows" Church where she is comforted by Father Gaeus.

 One of the attackers died due a massive hole in the torso, the one we got stable died "from a cube malfunction".